deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 The Desktop Client will soon be ready for the macOS and Windows Appstores; for now, you can download them from [this website](https://get.delta.chat).
-Note that there are can be a warning that Delta Chat is not an official app, because we don't have official certificates for the appstores yet.
+Note that you could be presented with a warning saying Delta Chat is not an official app, because we don't have official certificates for the appstores yet.

 You can find the Desktop Client on [get.delta.chat](https://get.delta.chat).